Brandon Allen is Broncos new No. 2 QB as Elway completes post-cutdown roster overhaul

-Seven players – 13 percent of the roster – will be Broncos for the first time this season.
+Seven players – 13% of the roster – will be Broncos for the first time this season.

 Broncos general manager John Elway completed a dizzying 48-hour period Sunday by first claiming four players off waivers – Rams quarterback Brandon Allen, Titans center Corey Levin, former Canadian Football League receiver/returner Diontae Spencer and New England tight end/fullback Andrew Beck.